-There’s quite a few things you can do to help your home both look and feel bigger, and one of the best ways to do so is arrange the furniture you’re working with.
+There are quite a few things you can do to help your home both look and feel bigger, and one of the best ways to do so is to arrange the furniture you’re working with.
 And below, we’ve listed some of the best and most impactful ways to handle your home contents.
 Be sure to read through them if you’re in need of a little inspiration!

 Think About the Amount of Furniture You Own